TheLogicMaster/jewelthief/README.md

 **PROBLEMS, FEEDBACK?**

 The more you tell me, the better my apps get.
-Please use the <a href="http://goo.gl/43AjJ9">Issuetracker</a> or visit my <a href="http://goo.gl/KvKHze">website</a> to post feedback.
+Please use the comments on <a href="http://goo.gl/l1lngU">Google Play Store</a> or visit <a href="http://goo.gl/KvKHze">my website</a> to post feedback.

 ***